Atharva404/Atharva404/README.md

 I'm **Atharva Gupta**, and I'm a sophomore studying **Computer Science at Purdue University**.
 I'm interested in artifical intelligence, machine learning, Software Engineering and Software Programming.

-I plan to take few concentrations such as: **Systems Software, Software Engineering, Algorithmic Foundation, and Programming Languages**
+I plan to take few concentrations such as: **Systems Software and Software Engineering

 CS 193 UTA